-The courses listed under each curricular subject area below represent the entire listing of available ministry courses.
+The courses listed under each curricular subject area that follows represent the entire listing of available Ministry courses.
 Individual schools determine which courses they will offer during any given school year.

-All courses listed are 4 credits unless otherwise indicated in the Course Registry.
+All courses listed are four credits unless otherwise indicated in the Course Registry which can be found at the link below: